Griffin v. Absolute Fire Control, Inc.

 She is an avid reader, loves writing and enjoys researching all areas of law (with the possible exception of taxation and trusts and estates law).
 At NCAJ, she is the contracted amicus consultant, who writes and assists in the drafting and filing of amicus briefs in North Carolina state and federal appellate courts.
 This year, she is the president of her children’s elementary school PTA, and has found that’s about all the extracurricular work she can sustain.
 Byrd is a graduate of the University of the South in Sewanee in Tennessee and the University of North Carolina School of Law.
 She, her husband and their two children live in Durham and can often be found at a soccer field or in a lake or river.

-Stewart Poisson
+Elizabeth Stewart Poisson

-Stewart Poisson is a partner with Poisson, Poisson & Bower, PLLC where she practices law with her brother and father.
-She practices in the firm’s Wilmington and Wadesboro offices, representing plaintiffs in workers’ compensation and personal injury matters.
-Stewart has litigated numerous cases before juries and the Industrial Commission and also handles cases before the Supreme Court of North Carolina and the North Carolina Court of Appeals.
+Stewart Poisson is a partner in Poisson, Poisson & Bower, PLLC in the firm’s Wilmington office, where she represents plaintiffs in workers’ compensation and personal injury matters.
+She has litigated numerous cases before juries and the Industrial Commission and handles cases before the Supreme Court of North Carolina and the North Carolina Court of Appeals.
+Poisson serves as a member of the State Bar’s Workers’ Compensation Specialization Subcommittee and Authorized Practice Committee.

 Case Link View Now